 Almost every introductory vehicle dynamics textbook presents what is commonly referred to as the bicycle model as is shown in Figure 1 (Jazar, 2008).
 Developing the bicycle model requires several simplifying assumptions.
 First, the steering angles for the front wheels are assumed to be equal.
 It is also required that both the lateral and longitudinal forces induced by the tires are modeled linearly.
 This is only valid for very small steering angles at low acceleration rates.
 To simplify the model even further, the tire forces occurring at each axle are taken as an average neglecting any effects of dynamically induced weight transfer.
 By neglecting the body roll the roll-yaw coupling inherent in the general moment equations is lost.
 As a result the model is only valid for the mildest vehicle maneuvers.
 In terms of accident avoidance this is a serious problem because most emergency maneuvers require the use of extreme turning and braking and the nonlinearities will become extremely important in developing an accurate solution.
 It is obvious that a more complex model is required.

+Figure 1: Bicycle Model.

 A far more accurate model would incorporate all of the available degrees of freedom in the vehicle, as well as any and all non-linear tire effects.
 Because there are thousands of moving parts on a typical vehicle, trying to solve for them all will quickly become a physically impossible.
 By lumping the masses as much as possible (sprung mass/unsprung masses) the model is still accurate but with a much smaller number of degrees of freedom.
 This would include the three degrees of translational and rotational freedom given to the body, as well as the minimum number needed for an accurate suspension model.
 In Figure 2 a screen shot of CarSim, a professionally developed vehicle simulating software package, is displayed.
 The CarSim model would be an excellent example meeting the mentioned requirements.
 This 14 degree of freedom model includes all three translational and rotational degrees of freedom given to the vehicle body, as well as one rotational and one translational degree of freedom for each tire.

+Figure 2: CarSim running a simulation.

 The challenge with these models is that they require an extensive amount of suspension design knowledge before the motions of the tires can be accurately solved.
 Because the tires are essentially modeled as non-linear dampers, any inaccuracies in the suspension model will result in incorrect tire velocities, and the tire forces will not be accurate.
 This requires the knowledge of suspension link mounting positions and the various degrees of translation/rotational freedom for each link.
 A model that is more accurate than the bicycle model, but simpler than CarSim would be desirable.